michelson/Dante/README.md

 Dante is licensed under MIT, so you are free to do whatever you want.
 If you are using it commercially, become one of our wonderful sponsors to fund the maintenance, support and development of Dante now and in the future.

 #### 💓 Your sponsorship
-> Your sponsorship helps to maintain, update, support and develop all of our open source projects, including tiptap and many more.
+> Your sponsorship helps to maintain, update, support and develop all of our open source projects.

 ### Acknowledgments